 The times of strict and intolerant leadership are over.
 Many employees won’t accept the old top-down approach any longer, and assert their right for proper work-life balance, be it in unions or by simply switching jobs, since by now many careers with attractive conditions are available.
 Some startups like Buffer or Zapier even run 100% remotely, meaning the entire team works from home – which can be anywhere in the world!

 More and more, the fact that we’re all human seeps into companies and their culture – and that’s fantastic!
 However, for many leaders, this requires a serious switch in how they interact with people.
-This is where this book comes in, with plenty of small, actionable changes you can make to make sure you radiate positive energy and give power to those around you (whether you’re a manager leading a team, or not).
+This is where Gretchen Spreitzer‘s How To Be A Positive Leader comes in, with plenty of small, actionable changes you can make to make sure you radiate positive energy and give power to those around you (whether you’re a manager leading a team, or not).

 These ideas are especially powerful for team leaders, but can also change the way you interact with your family and friends!
 Here are 3 great lessons from the book: